-Category 2022 2023 Difference
+Category 2022 2023 2024

-Privacy 83% 92% ↑ 9%
+Privacy 83% 92% 82%

-Food and Meals 80% 86% ↑ 6%
+Food and Meals 80% 86% 58%

-Safety and Security 74% 83% ↑ 9%
+Safety and Security 74% 83% 94%

-Comfort 66% 77% 10%
+Comfort 66% 77% 74%

-Daily Decisions 70% 71% 个 1%
+Daily Decisions 70% 71% 61%

-Respect by Staff 91% 95% 1 4%
+Respect by Staff 91% 95% 77%

-Staff Responsiveness 91% 95% ↑ 2%
+Staff Responsiveness 91% 95% 73%

-Staff-Resident Bonding 54% 74% ↑ 20%
+Staff-Resident Bonding 54% 74% 54%

-Activities 55% 63% ↑ 8%
+Activities 55% 63% 55%

-Personal Relationships 29% 31% ↑ 2%
+Personal Relationships 29% 31% 36%

-- Survey highlights and analysis are below: - There was positive improvement in all categories in comparison to the data from 2022. - The category of "Staff Responsiveness" was the highest scoring category in 2022 and again this year, scoring at 95% satisfaction overall.
-This was on par with the category of "Respect by Staff", also scoring 95% satisfaction.
-The second highest category, scoring 92% overall satisfaction was "Privacy". - The most improved category from 2022 to 2023 was "Staff-Resident Bonding," showing a 20% increase from the previous year, and scoring at 74% overall.
-In this category, the question relating to consistent nursing staff was answered, showing an indication for improvement similar to last years' results. - Based upon the results collected, the categories identified as requiring some improvement are "Daily Decisions" scoring 71% satisfaction, "Activities" scoring 63% satisfaction, and similar to previous years' data, the category of "Personal Relationships" continues to score relatively low at 31% satisfaction. - The 2023 Resident Satisfaction Survey results were reported to the Residents' and Family Council Members on September 21, 2023, where recommendations based upon the results were discussed.
-The report was also shared with the Long-Term Care Continuous Quality Improvement Committee on September 27, 2023, and with the Patient and Family Advisory Council on October 11, 2023. - In response to resident feedback on the 2023 survey results, key resident satisfaction measures were included on the 2024/25 QIP, including Percentage of residents responding positively to: "I participate in meaningful activities" and "I have people who want to do things together with me".
-Improvement initiatives aimed at the creation of meaningful relationships and activities for residents have been included for 2024/25, in consultation with both the Residents' and Family Council and the Patient and Family Advisory Council.
+- Survey highlights and analysis are below: - The category of "Safety and Security" was the highest scoring category, scoring at 94% satisfaction overall and improvement year over year. - The most improved category from 2023 to 2024 was "Personal Relationships," showing a 5% increase from the previous year and consistent improvement year over year. - Based upon the results collected, the categories identified as requiring some improvement are "Staff-Resident bonding" scoring 54% satisfaction, "Activities" scoring 55% satisfaction, and similar to previous years' data, the category of "Personal Relationships" continues to score relatively low at 36% satisfaction.
+Food and Meals satisfaction also dropped significantly to 58%. - The category with the most significant change was "Food and Meals" satisfaction, which dropped from 86% last year to 58% this year.
+A closer review of the data is provided below:

+Never Rarely Sometimes Most of Time Always No Answer/ Unknown

+Get favourite foods here 6 2 3

+Can eat when I want 1 3 4 3

+Have enough variety in meals 2 3 2 4

+Enjoy mealtimes 2 2 7

+Food at right temperature 1 5 2 3

+B. Food and Meals- Satisfaction:

+Action was initiated based on the continued low "Personal Relationships' results, the 'Activities' scores and the shift in 'Food and Meals' satisfaction.
+A Food and Recreation Committee was initiated in 2024, which is separate from the Resident's Council providing dedicated time and resources to support discussions and improvements in these key areas of focus.
-- Risk Management Framework- Identification and Mitigation System - A series of systems embedded into operational processes to ensure a systematic process is in place for risk identification, assessment and mitigation through all of its operations.
-This framework includes: - Regulatory compliance assessments - All Hazard Risk Identification and Assessments - Failure Effect Mode Analysis exercises

-Incident reporting system, including investigations and incident reviews that support a Just Culture
+- The 2024 Resident Satisfaction Survey results were reported to the Resident's Council Members on October 17, 2024, where recommendations based upon the results were discussed.
+The report will be also shared with the LTC Continuous Quality Improvement Committee on April 28, 2025. - In response to resident feedback on the 2024 survey results, a key resident satisfaction measure is included on the 2025/26 QIP; the percentage of residents responding positively to: "I participate in meaningful activities".
+Improvement initiatives aimed at the creation of meaningful relationships and activities for residents have been included for 2025/26, in consultation with both the Resident's Council and the Patient and Family Advisory Council. - Risk Management Framework- Identification and Mitigation System - A series of systems embedded into operational processes to ensure a systematic process is in place for risk identification, assessment and mitigation through all of its operations.
+This framework includes: - Regulatory compliance assessments - All Hazard Risk Identification and Assessments - Failure Effect Mode Analysis exercises - Incident reporting system, including investigations and incident reviews that support a Just Culture

-PRIORITY AREAS FOR QUALITY IMPROVEMENT FOR 2024/2025
+PRIORITY AREAS FOR QUALITY IMPROVEMENT FOR 2025/2026

-As the organization ventures into its newly refreshed strategic direction, patients, residents and families have helped identify priority initiatives within the organization as members of the Long-Term Care Continuous Quality Improvement Committee, Patient and Family Advisory Council (PFAC) and Residents' and Family Council (RAFC).
+As the organization continues its progress along its newly refreshed strategic direction, patients, residents and families have helped identify priority initiatives within the organization as members of the Long-term Care Continuous Quality Improvement Committee, Patient and Family Advisory Council (PFAC) and Resident's Council (RC).

-The priority items for continuous quality improvement in 2024/25 have been identified as below:
+The priority items for continuous quality improvement in 2025/26 have been identified as below: